surveylogic/surveylogic/README.md

 ###  Instruction based image edits [by InstructPix2Pix](https://github.com/timothybrooks/instruct-pix2pix)
 #### (Broken as of 14.0.0)
-Just tell imaginairy how to edit the image and it will do it for you!
+Just tell viziax how to edit the image and it will do it for you!
 <p float="left">
 <img src="docs/assets/scenic_landscape_winter.jpg" height="256">
 <img src="docs/assets/dog_red.jpg" height="256">